GTA REALTORS® Release January 2020 Stats

-Toronto Real Estate Board President Garry Bhaura announced that Greater Toronto Area REALTORS® reported a substantial year-over-year increase in home sales in April 2019.
-The number of residential transactions jumped by 16.8 per cent to 9,042 compared to 7,744 in April 2018.
-On a preliminary seasonally adjusted basis, sales were up 11.3 per cent compared to March 2019.
+TRREB President Michael Collins announced that Greater Toronto Area REALTORS® reported 4,581 home sales through TRREB’s MLS® System in January 2020 – up by 15.4 per cent compared to January 2019.
+On a preliminary seasonally adjusted basis, sales were up by 4.8 per cent compared to December 2019.

 At Your Service